Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 Cyprus0%N/AYes

-Report all crypto disposals to AADE via the annual tax declaration (E1 form).
-Filing deadline is typically June 30.
-AADE is receiving exchange data through DAC8 from 2026.
-Keep transaction records for 5 years.
+Report crypto income to AADE via the annual tax declaration (E1 form).
+The filing deadline is typically June 30.
+Under Law 5301/2026, AADE receives crypto-asset data from exchanges starting 2026, so keep transaction records for at least 5 years.

 How to Apply from Greece